ilyaluk/girabot/README.md

 ## Details

 Your usual telegram bot.
-SQLite storage, long polling. telebot is used for telegram API.
+SQLite storage. telebot is used for telegram API.

+In current setup bot is expected to be run behind a reverse proxy, which is responsible for SSL termination.

+Set -domain and -url-prefix accordingly, and confugure your reverse proxy to forward requests to the bot port.

 ## Gira API details

 Gira has two API endpoints:

-* Auth API
+- Auth API
-* GraphQL API
+- GraphQL API

 Auth API is implemented in internal/giraauth package.
 It is used to get a JWT token for GraphQL API.
 It exchanges login-password for an access and refresh tokens pair.
 Refresh token is valid for 7 days, while access token for 2 minutes.